 Barry originally joined Mackenzie Hughes LLP in 1966.
 As counsel to State Senator John H. Hughes (later Senator Martin Auer), and the New York State Senate Judiciary Committee, he wrote many laws and helped change the Syracuse landscape.
 As examples, Barry was counsel to the development team that created the Valley Vista Housing property, one of the first apartment complexes prefabricated elsewhere and assembled on West Seneca Turnpike.
-He also was attorney for those who created the then new Edwards Department Store building on S. Salina St. later to be known as the Atrium office building.
+He also was the attorney for those who created the then new Edwards Department Store building on S. Salina St., later to be known as the Atrium office building.
 On all of these and other projects he worked closely with the New York State Urban Development Corporation.

 Laws that Barry wrote amended the General Obligations Law dealing with the necessity for paying interest less administrative fees on security deposits of rental properties of more than 6 dwelling units.
 He authored the law creating the Central New York Regional Transportation Authority and its many subsidiaries including the Walsh Transportation Train and Bus terminal, organizing parking throughout Central New York and providing transportation services to business people, the elderly, the disabled and millions of others in Onondaga, Oneida, Cayuga, Oswego, Counties under the Centro brand.
 He also was counsel to the construction of the Syracuse and Rome, New York Transportations Hubs.